 - 1. Disconnect the unit from the power grid and the PV array. - 2.
 Wait at least 10 minutes for the capacitances to discharge. - 3.
 Check that there are no voltages inside the unit. - 4.
 Disconnect the "Power cables" at the bottom of the block. - 5.
-Disconnect the wires entering the "Terminal strip" from outside the block. - 6.
+Disconnect the plug-ins entering the terminal strip from outside the block. - 6.
 Disconnect communication boards or analogue inputs. - 7.
 Disconnect the display cable. - 8.
-Unscrew the four anchor points or "fastenings". - 9.
+Unscrew the anchor points. - 9.
 Remove it.

-For reassembly, perform the same steps in reverse order and then finally configure the electronics blocks:
+For reassembly, we will perform the same steps in reverse order and finally will need to set the electronics blocks:

-- 1. Mount it
+- 1. Mount it.

-- 2. Tighten the fixing screws
+- 2. Screw down the fasteners.

-- 3. Disconnect the display cable
+- 3. Connect the display cable.

 - 4. Connect communication boards or analogue inputs.

-- 5. Connect the wires entering the "Terminal strip" from outside the block.
+- 5. Connect the plug-ins entering the terminal strip from outside the block.

-- 6. Connect the "Power cables" at the bottom of the block.

-- 7. Connecting the unit to the PV array.
+- 6. Connect the "Power cables" at the bottom of the block. - 7.
+Connecting the unit to the PV array.